-As mentioned above, most health professionals should know by now that drugs like atropine, scopolamine (for motion sickness) and diphenhydramine have strong anticholinergic activity that can affect memory and cognitive function.
-What they may not realize is that there are great many other drugs that also affect ACh action at nerve endings.
+As mentioned above, most health professionals should know by now that drugs like atropine, scopolamine (for motion sickness) and diphenhydramine have strong anticholinergic activity.
+As a result, they can affect memory and cognitive function.
+What they may not realize is that there are a great many other drugs that also affect ACh action at nerve endings.

-There are a number of antidepressants that have significant anticholinergic activity (amitriptyline, desipramine, doxepin, imipramine, nortriptyline, paroxetine, etc).
-The antihistamine chlorpheniramine is found in dozens of allergy medications.
+A number of antidepressants have significant anticholinergic activity (amitriptyline, desipramine, doxepin, imipramine, nortriptyline, paroxetine, etc).
+Moreover, antihistamines such as chlorpheniramine are found in dozens of allergy medications.

 Antipsychotic drugs such as chlorpromazine, prochlorperazine and olanzapine (Zyprexa) also have anticholinergic activity.
-Drugs for dizziness like meclizine (Antivert) are included in this category along with the codeine, cimetidine (Tagamet) and the diuretic furosemide (Lasix).
-People with heart problems should NEVER stop Lasix because it can lead to a life-threatening buildup of fluid.
+Drugs for dizziness like meclizine (Antivert) are included in this category along with codeine, cimetidine (Tagamet) and the diuretic furosemide (Lasix).
+One critical word of caution: people with heart problems should NEVER stop Lasix on their own because it can lead to a life-threatening buildup of fluid.

 The Anticholinergic Body Burden:

-You may not be able to avoid all such drugs, but the more medicines someone is taking with anticholinergic activity the greater the risk of memory problems.
-The longer such drugs are taken the greater the risk of memory problems.
+You may not be able to avoid all such drugs, but the more anticholinergic medicines someone is taking, the greater the risk of memory problems.
+Moreover, the longer such drugs are taken, the greater the risk of memory problems.

-It is not known whether the anticholinergic effect is totally reversible.
-A new study published in the journal Cerebral CORTEX (online, June 16, 2016) gives us pause.
+Scientists do not know whether the anticholinergic effect can be reversed completely.
+A study published in the journal Cerebral CORTEX (online, June 16, 2016) gives us pause.
 The researchers studied the impact of “cholinergic dysfunction” on the brains of mice.
-By blocking the action of ACh in an effort to mimic the impact of anticholinergic drugs the researchers wanted to see what happened in their rodent model.
+By blocking the action of ACh in an effort to mimic the impact of anticholinergic drugs, the researchers wanted to see what happened in their rodent model.
 They found that without adequate ACh, brain cells died and that learning and memory were affected.

 A primary author of the study was quoted: